Khulasat-ut-Tawarikh: Muslim kings of India

 This part gives details of the Muslim rulers, from Nasir-ud-din Sabuktigin to Aurangzeb.
 A large portion of this part is borrowed from other works mentioned in the preface.
 The information unique to Khulasat-i-Tawarikh includes an account of the contest between Aurangzeb and his brothers.

 Aurangzeb's death

 Some copies contain an insertion about Aurangzeb's death, inserted by a transcriber.
 This part mentions that Aurangzeb died in Ahmadnagar, Deccan.
-The date of his death was Friday, the 28th Zulqada of the year 1118 A. H., three hours after dawn.
+The date of his death was Friday, the 28th Zulqada of the year 1118 A.H., three hours after dawn.
 His age at time of his death is given as 91 years 17 days and 2 hours.
 The period of his reign is stated as 50 years, 2 months and 28 days.

 Editio princeps

 In 1918, Archaeological Survey of India's M. Zafar Hasan made available the first editio princeps of the book.
 He had come across a reference to the book in Syed Ahmed Khan's Asar-us-Sanadid.
 He then started searching for manuscripts of the book, and consolidated them into a printed edition.

-The five manuscripts used by Hasan were:
+The five manuscripts used by Hasan were the following: